 Capital Equipment Asset Transactions:

-A separate internal sales accounting structure, should be used for each unique internal sales activity.
-The Internal Sales Capital Purchase Fund 7201 should use the same DeptID, Program and other chartfield codes that uniquely identify the internal sales activity in the internal sales operating Fund (1150 or 1151).
+- A separate internal sales accounting structure should be used for each unique internal sales activity.
+The Internal Sales Capital Purchase Fund 7201 should use the same DeptID and chartfield codes that uniquely identify the internal sales activity in the internal sales operating Fund (1150 or 1151).

-- Depreciation expense will be calculated in the Asset Management module and charged to a central DeptID and Program value.
+- Depreciation expenses will be calculated in the Asset Management module and charged to a central DeptID and Program value.

 - Note: If equipment is funded from a federal source (i.e. Federal agency grant/contract, agricultural appropriation, federal pass-through to granter/contractor), depreciation cannot be recovered in rates charged to other university departments.